GA4 Scopes: Understanding Data View Level – Traffic and Event Attribution

 GA4 organise user data like a puzzle

 Imagine you’re building a puzzle.
-GA4 works similarly, organising user data from your website into pieces that fit together to create a complete picture.
+Google Analytics works similarly, organising user data from your website into pieces that fit together to create a complete picture.

 In this analogy, the data structure provides the puzzle pieces, while data scopes dictate how they’re analysed and assembled to reveal the whole picture.